Sourdough Brandon Logo

 On day 2, my sourdough starter had a few bubbles but no other signs of activity.
 It smelled somewhat like green tea.
 The starter was warm and had some condensation on the side of the jar.

-Discard half (about 50g) of your starter.
+Discard about ⅔ of your starter.

 Why discard some of your sourdough starter?